 - Are you struggling with your mental toughness?

-- Are you interested in learning how to better deal with adversity?
+- Do you have an interest in learning how to better deal with adversity?

 - Are you struggling to deal with life challenges?

 I got an email the other day that asked…Coach how do you keep your mental toughness and mental strength on point?
 I thought this was one hell of a question so I thought I’d definitely take the time to share my tips right here.
 I really think you’ll find this to be helpful and if so please share it with family and friends that it could help as well.
 Ok here goes…